Diocese of Saint Petersburg: 1980 to 2000

+2000 to present

 In 2000, Lynch opened the Bishop W. Thomas Larkin Pastoral Center in St. Petersburg, consolidating ministries from throughout the diocese.
 The first diocesan synod was held in 2002 and the first eucharistic congress in 2003.
 He successfully completed the first capital campaign of the diocese.
 With this funding, Lynch opened Bishop McLaughlin Catholic High School in Spring Hill in 2003 and the Bethany Retreat Center in Lutz in 2007.
 Lynch also opened Pinellas Hope, a homeless shelter in Pinellas Park that evolved into a service center for the homeless.

-After Lynch retired in 2016, Pope Francis that same year appointed Bishop Gregory Parkes of the Diocese of Pensacola-Tallahassee as his replacement.
+Ava Maria University opened in Ava Maria, Florida, in 2007 after Tom Monaghan, the founder of Domino's Pizza, donated $250 million for its founding.After Lynch retired in 2016, Pope Francis that same year appointed Bishop Gregory Parkes of the Diocese of Pensacola-Tallahassee as his replacement.
 In 2018, Parkes consecrated the diocese to the Immaculate Heart of Mary.

 Sex abuse

 In 2001, Bill Urbanski, the former diocesan spokesman, accused Bishop Lynch of inappropriate behavior during a business trip.
 Urbanski said Lynch bought him lavish gifts, forced to him to share a hotel room, grabbed his thigh at one point, and asked Urbanski to photograph him topless for a gag picture.
 The diocese denied any wrongdoing by Lynch, but paid Urbanski $100,000 in severance pay.
 Lynch apologized for his actions.

-Reverend Robert L. Schaeufele was arrested in Michigan in June 2002 on capital sexual battery charges from Pinellas County in Florida.
-Two men had accused him of giving them enemas when they were 11 years old at Sacred Heart Church in Pinellas Park from 1983 to 1985.
+Robert L. Schaeufele, a diocesan priest, was arrested in Michigan in June 2002 on capital sexual battery charges from Pinellas County in Florida.
+Two men had accused him of giving them enemas when they were 11-years-old at Sacred Heart Church in Pinellas Park from 1983 to 1985.
 Schaeufele pleaded guilty in June 2003 to attempted capital sexual battery and was sentenced to 30 years in prison.
 Four of Schaeufele's victims sued the diocese in November 2003, claiming that it allowed him access to young children despite previous complaints about his behavior.
 By December 2003, seven lawsuits had been filed against the diocese regarding Schaeufele.
 In April 2004, the diocese reached a settlement with 12 victims of Shaeufele for $1.1 million.

-Texas authorities arrested Reverend Gerry Appleby in March 2003 on a warrant from Pinellas County in Florida.
-Two men had accused him of sexually abusing them when they were minors at St. Ignatius of Antioch Catholic Parish in Tarpon Springs during 1978 or 1979.
+Texas authorities arrested Gerry Appleby in March 2003 on a warrant from Pinellas County in Florida.
+Two men had accused the priest of sexually abusing them when they were minors at St. Ignatius of Antioch Catholic Parish in Tarpon Springs during 1978 or 1979.
 Appleby left Florida for Texas in 1979.
-A man had reported abuse by Appleby to the diocese in 1994; Appleby was laicized by the Vatican in 1995.
+A man had reported abuse by Appleby to the diocese in 1994; Appleby was laicized in 1995.
 In May 2004, Appleby pleaded guilty to attempted capital sexual battery and was sentenced to 12 years in prison.

 In 2011, Lynch published a letter detailing how the diocese had spent $4.7 million since 1990 to settle sexual misconduct cases.

-In October 2018, Mark Cattell, a magistrate in Virginia, sued the diocese, claiming that he had been sexually assaulted by Reverend Robert D. Huneke from Christ the King Parish in Tampa.
-Cattell said that Hunke forced him to perform oral sex on him in 1981 when he was nine-years-old.